Dartmouth-CS50-Fall2021-Prioleau/tse-alansun17904/crawler/IMPLEMENTATION.md

 - Suppose that memory allocation fails at any point, then the program will simply terminate without freeing any existing memory.
 If this happens, such edge cases may yield memory leaks.
+- For URLs such as `http://cs50tse.cs.dartmouth.edu/tse/letters/` and `http://cs50tse.cs.dartmouth.edu/tse/letters/index.html` even though they really point to the same page, we treat them as different webpages.

 ## Security and Privacy
 As acknowledged from the start, we are only crawling websites that are